jpsi-0895/dbms/basic of dbms/data-type.md

 - `BINARY`(n): A fixed-length binary data type.
 - `VARBINARY`(n): A variable-length binary data type.
 - `BLOB`: Used for storing large binary objects like images or files.

+## JSON and XML Data Types

+- `JSON`: Used to store JSON (JavaScript Object Notation) formatted data.
+- `XML`: Used to store XML (eXtensible Markup Language) formatted data.